 When that denial lasts for a very short time; a return to normal starts almost immediately.

 Deny Activities is a simple and natural consequence.
 Interesting word.
 “Natural.”
 A natural consequence of community disruption directly relates to the removal of a piece of the community, naturally.

 When things are not naturally related—called a “contingency“—problems can arise.
 “If you run into people on the tricycle, you can’t sit at the table for lunch.”
 That’s not “natural.”
 A contingency artificially connects unrelated items: if you do that here, you lose this thing over there.

-Let us say a desirable activity is comArtiing up, such as a visit from a pet dog, pruning people are coming to care for the tree in the play yard, or we have a sunny day for a trip to the park.
+Let us say a desirable activity is coming up, such as a visit from an owner and her dog, pruning people are coming to care for the tree in the play yard, or we have a sunny day for a neighborhood walk or a trip to a park.

 Scenario One “I have a surprise!
 This afternoon we are going to the park.”
 At lunch a child quarrels with another child and soup spills on the floor.
 “Because you two were fighting, we can’t go to the park.”